ikhsan3adi/ikhsan3adi/README.md

 > [!IMPORTANT]
 >
-> I'm currently an informatics engineering student at [Bandung State Polytechnic](https://www.polban.ac.id/) and I love for crafting efficient and beautiful digital experiences.
+> I'm currently an informatics engineering student and I love for crafting efficient and beautiful digital experiences.
 I interested in both backend and mobile development. 🌟
 <!--  -->

 > [!NOTE]